SCRT-HQ/VaporShell/docs/glossary/Add-VSDynamoDBTableProjection.md

 The set of attributes that are projected into the index:
 +  KEYS_ONLY - Only the index and primary keys are projected into the index.
 +  INCLUDE - Only the specified table attributes are projected into the index.
-The list of projected attributes are in NonKeyAttributes.
+The list of projected attributes is in NonKeyAttributes.
 +  ALL - All of the table attributes are projected into the index.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-dynamodb-projectionobject.html#cfn-dynamodb-projectionobj-projtype